5% corporate tax, 0% dividends tax, and only 5% tax withholding on employee salaries. It might be time to move your IT company to Georgia (country).

 But if your clients are based outside of Georgia, a number of VAT exemptions are likely to apply.

-If, however, your products/services are B2C, then in some cases those transactions might be VATable.
+If, however, your services are B2C, then in some cases those transactions might be VATable.
 The details of this are complex, so it’s best to discuss your unique case with a Georgian Tax adviser.

 Revocation of Status